 We all probably know what it’s like to feel like we are on a blood sugar rollercoaster.
 You feel ravenous one, two or three hours after eating a substantial meal and need to get food quickly.
 So you grab the nearest thing you can find; often sugar or refined carbohydrates.
 Immediately your energy picks up again and you’re fine for another one, two or three hours until the cycle repeats itself.

 Unstable blood sugar levels are responsible for those 3pm chocolate or lollie cravings and usually are the result of eating a lunch that is unsuitable for your needs.

-We’ve written a previous blog on how to eat for your metabolism.
-It shows you how to figure out which foods work for your unique genetic make up.
-Understanding how to balance your blood sugar levels is one of the most critical thing men can do to reduce their risk of type two diabetes while improving energy and mood.
+We’ve also written a previous blog on how to eat right for you.
+It shows you how to figure out which foods work for your unique genetic makeup.
+Understanding how to balance your blood sugar levels is one of the most critical things men can do to reduce their risk of type two diabetes while improving energy and mood.

 Exercise is important for men for two reasons.
 First has to do with improving the function of their liver and the second has to do with improving hormone balance, particularly testosterone.

 "Exercise clears the liver by removing fats and sugars out of the bloodstream which then allows the liver to release some of the stored fats and glycogen."